python/typing/docs/spec/typeddict.rst

 TypedDict inheritance and totality (specifying whether keys are required or not).

 This section also provides a sketch of how a type checker is expected to support type checking operations involving TypedDict objects.
 Similar to :pep:`484`, this discussion is left somewhat vague on purpose, to allow experimentation with a wide variety of different type checking approaches.
-In particular, type compatibility should be based on structural compatibility: a more specific TypedDict type can be compatible with a smaller (more general) TypedDict type.
+In particular, :term:`assignability <assignable>` should be structural: a more specific TypedDict type can be assignable to a smaller (more general) TypedDict type.

 Class-based Syntax